-It is important to understand that a Mommy Makeover is not considered a weight loss procedure and is best suited for women that are in relatively good shape.
-A Mommy Makeover is not recommended for you if you still need to lose a significant amount of weight or if you plan on becoming pregnant again.
+It is important to understand that a Mommy Makeover is not for weight reduction and is best suited for women that are in relatively good shape.
+A Mommy Makeover is not recommended for you if you have many pounds to lose or if you plan on becoming pregnant again.

 Before & After Mommy Makeover: She is 5’3” and weighs 139 pounds.
 Here is a 27-year-old mom who was concerned about excess skin in her abdomen which had stretched out during her pregnancies.
 She was also interested in a modest increase in the size of her breasts to achieve the figure she always wanted.
 Dr. Reath performed a full abdominoplasty along with a breast augmentation using 250cc silicone gel breast implants which he placed on top of her chest muscles.
 She is pictured before and six months after her procedure thrilled with her result.

 Before & After Mommy Makeover:(Abdominoplasty and Breast Augmentation with Silicone Implants): She is 5’9” and weighs 153 pounds.
 Here is a 44-year-old mother of two who was unhappy with the changes in her body due to having very large babies.
 She had excess skin and separated stomach muscles in her abdomen and she wanted to restore volume to her breasts.
 She had not breastfed her children and did not have any excess skin and sagging in her breasts that would need to be corrected.

 After working with sizers, she chose 400cc silicone breast implants which Dr. Reath places underneath her chest muscles.
 Her breast augmentation was done at the same time as her abdominoplasty so she only had one recovery.
 She is pictured here six months after her surgery, about as happy as any patient we’ve ever had.